 Prototype is a creational design pattern that lets you produce new objects by copying existing ones without compromising their internals.

 You have an object and want to create a duplicate.
 How would you do it?
 First, you need to create a fresh object of the same class.
 Then you have to go over through all fields of the original object and copy their values to the new object.

 Nice!
-But there's a catch.
+But there is a catch.
 Not all objects can be copies this way.
 Some of the objects can have private fields not accessible from the outside.

-The Prototype pattern delegates the cloning to the objects themselves.
+The Prototype pattern delegates cloning process to objects themselves.

-It defines a common interface for all objects that allow cloning.
+It declares the common interface for all objects that allow cloning.
 It allows cloning objects without tight coupling to their concrete classes.
 Usually, the prototype interface contains a single

 The implementation of